Iggy Azalea Flaunts Her Insane Figure In Sports Bra & Leggings In Latest Instagram Snap

 Iggy Azalea has an amazing body, and she isn’t afraid to use it to promote beauty products.
 The Australian rapper took to her Instagram page on Monday to share two photos of herself donning a black sports bra and matching leggings to promote a meal replacement shake.

-In the snaps, the 28-year-old rapper is posing in front of a mirror in what appears to be a kitchen as she holds the phone up.
+In the side-by-side selfies, the 28-year-old rapper is seen posing in front of a mirror in what appears to be a kitchen, as she holds her phone up.
 The “Kream” singer paired her athletic attire with a black and white Von Dutch hat, which she is wearing with her hair tied back in a relaxed ponytail.
-In the left snap of the collage, Azalea offers a more frontal look of her body, which showcases her washboard abs and overall toned midriff.
+In the picture on the left, Azalea offers a more straight-on look at her body, which showcases her washboard abs and overall toned midriff.
 In the second part of the collage, she offers a side view, which showcases her tiny waist and also her booty.

-In the caption, Azalea touted about the effects of Flat Tummy Co., highlighting that the meal replacement product has helped her get better definition in her abs without losing her booty.
+In the caption, Azalea touted the effects of Flat Tummy Co., highlighting that the meal replacement product has helped her get better definition in her abs without losing her rear end.

-The post, which she shared with her 12.7 million Instagram followers, garnered more than 143,000 and more than 1,000 comments in about 3o minutes after being shared at the time of this writing, with fans taking to her comment section to compliment her body and physique and to ask for new music.
+The post, which she shared with her 12.7 million Instagram followers, garnered more than 143,000 likes and more than 1,000 comments in only 3o minutes after being shared, with fans taking to her comment section to compliment her body and physique and to ask for new music.

 “You look beautiful,” one Instagram user wrote, while another added,”New album?
 We need!!!!
 Please!!!
 Queen of rap!!”